 biological processes (GO terms); correlation to determine which GO Terms are positively associated with each NPK:phenotype state over developmental time.
 What method?
+Correlation (parametric and non-parametric)

 early markers of biomass; find key genes by comparing early, developmental and biomass (Aim 1) what method?
+Correlation as well as regression with loss function.

 Aim 3.
 Generation of dynamic networks and predictive models of macronutrient signaling.
 We will infer the genetic networks underpinning the immediate response to nutrient input to find early markers of biomass yield using expression data from plants transiently treated with the selected NPK combinations.
-We will “extract” TF to be tested in Aim 4.
+We will identify TF to be tested in Aim 4.

 3A.Transcriptomics of time series (3,6,9…..min) under selected NPK conditions